ynikitenko/yarsync/docs/source/yarsync.1.md

 (the change will be propagated during **push**).
 It is recommended to store logs even for old deleted commits, which may be present on formerly used devices.

+**.ys/sync/**
+: Contains synchronization information for all known reposotories.
+This information is transferred between replicas during ``pull``, ``push`` and ``clone``, and it allows ``yarsync`` repositories to better support the 3-2-1 backup rule.
+The information is contained in empty files with names of the format **commit_repo.txt**.
+Pulling (or cloning) from a repository does not affect its files and does not update its synchronization information.
+**push** (and corresponding **clone**) updates synchronization for both replicas.
+For each repository only the most recent commit is stored.
+**sync** directory was introduced in ``yarsync v0.2``.
+See the release notes on how to convert old repositories to the new format or do it manually, if necessary.

+    If a replica has been permanently removed, its synchronization data must be removed manually and propagated with **\--force**.

 ## EXIT STATUS